HemantaKG/hkdoc/hpc/os/xcat/xcat_installation_and_configuration_on_centos7.md

 export compute_prefix="n"
 ````

-## Create an osimage object definition
+## Create an osimage object definition:
 XCAT uses ''copycds'' command to create an image which will be available to install nodes
 ````
 copycds /root/os_iso/CentOS-7-x86_64-DVD-1708.iso